TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 3/Luke 3.5.md

 ---

-Every valley shall be filled, And every mountain and hill shall be brought low; And the crooked shall become straight, And the rough ways smooth;
+Every valley will be filled.
+Every mountain and hill will be brought low.
+The crooked will become straight, and the rough ways smooth.